lemire/streamvbyte/README.md

 Benchmarking
 -----------------

-You can try to benchmark the decoding speed in this manner:
+You can try to benchmark the speed in this manner:

-      make decode_perf
+      make perf
-      ./decode_perf
+      ./perf

 Make sure to run ``make test`` before, as a sanity test.